 The St. Hilary Respect Life Ministry focuses on establishing a “culture of life” in the parish through education, prayer and witness.
 The ministry sponsors a fall baby shower collection for local pregnancy centers, a January Prayer Vigil near the anniversary of Roe vs. Wade, Eucharistic Adoration and Rosary for Life.
 Members of the group also are invited to participate in peaceful, prayerful sidewalk counseling through the Cloud of Witnesses on Saturday mornings with neighboring parishes.

 FOR INFORMATION: Randy Malick, 330-867-1055, ext.
 209 or firstname.lastname@example.org

 Make a Difference in the Life of a Child

 Make a difference in the lives of inner-city children through our Seeds of Change Tutoring Program at Helen Arnold CLC, an Akron Public School at 450 Vernon Odom Blvd., Akron OH 44307.
-Teens (grades 7 and up) and adult tutors are needed for after-school programs for grades 1 through 6 on Wednesday and Thursday afternoons.
+Teens (grades 7 and up) and adult tutors are needed for after-school programs for Kindergarten and 1st Grade students on Tuesday and Wednesday afternoons.
 Adults can also share their gifts tutoring any school day during the week at a time of their choosing.
 Seeds of Change is an approved site for Confirmation and Christian Service hours and for Service Learning hours for University of Akron education majors and for work-study.